Wage & employment contract

 - However, overtime can also be compensated for by time off of at least the same duration.
 This requires your consent and a written agreement between you and your employer.

-In case of illness, the following applies:
+In case of illness:

-If you are only able to work a reduced workload due to illness or pregnancy, the doctor must indicate on the certificate of incapacity for work the maximum number of hours you can work per day or per week.
+If you are only able to work a reduced workload due to illness or pregnancy, the doctor must state the maximum number of hours you can work per day or per week on the certificate of incapacity for work.

 You will continue to receive your salary for a certain period of time.